subpop/insightsd/README.md

 the system DBus for clients to interact with. `insightsd` is the main consumer of `lib/` and is the primary service with which clients should be interacting.

-### `svc/dbus` - DBus interfaces describing the various operations of insightsd
+### `internal/` - Go package implementing functionality unique to insightsd

-This package contains the XML interface files as well as the stub service source code files that `insightsd` uses to implement interfaces and export objects onto the system DBus.
+This package contains structures and functions that enable `cmd/insightsd` and/or `cmd/insights-exec`, but aren't necessarily useful to a consumer at the package level.
+For example, this package contains the XML interface files as well as the source code files that `insightsd` uses to implement interfaces and export objects onto the system DBus.

 #### Collector